bmuna/Employee-Management-System/README.md

 ## Installing and start the server

-- move to backend directory : <cd backend>
+- move to backend directory :- (cd backend)

 - If node is not installed then Install [node] (https://nodejs.org/en/download/)
 - Run the following command to load all the module dependencies for this app: